Partnerships for rural Africa

 The mutually beneficial objectives of the partnership are to work hand-in-hand to engage in projects that improve the quality of life for Ayedwe members while offering impact driven service-learning experiences.
 The multi-purpose center is the only covered gathering structure(as of 2021) which has resulted in multiple benefits including: 1) space for health outreach workers to conduct vaccinations and screenings; 2) income generating opportunity for wedding/funeral rental and 3) provides space for early childhood eduction programs.
 Thanks to the generous fundraising support of nursing groups from the University of Missouri Sinclair School of Nursing, the Ayedwe community was able to start a reading program for children aged 4 to 7 years old.
 MUSON support provided tables, chairs, writing tablets and a curriculum and one year of support for two local instructors.

 Your Role as a Global Citizen

-Support economic development for two rural African communities: Blitta and Ayedwe by joining our AOH Global Program: Discover-Togo as an intern or lead a Custom Group.
+Support economic development for two rural African communities: Blitta and Ayedwe by joining our AOH Global Program as an intern or lead a Custom Group.
 Work on our teak plantation and educate farmers on best land-use practices.
 Additionally, help grow our teak plantation through purchase of additional hectares and trees for planting.
 In Ayedwe, continue the work consecrated by the late Chief Nana Ayedwe to create a healthy community.
-We continue to advocate for clean water, health outreach, for access to farm processing equipment and to maximize use of the PWG-Ayedwe community center as educational space for children who are unable to afford the travel to primary school.
+We continue to advocate for clean water, health outreach, access to farm processing equipment and to create early childhood educational spaces for children who are unable to travel to primary school.